Easy Keto Carrot Cake (5g net carbs)

 The method for this keto carrot cake recipe is incredibly simple.
 You’ll need just a bowl to mix all the ingredients and two 8-inch pans to bake the cakes.
 Here’s how to make it:

-1. Start by preparing the cake pans.
-Line two springform pans with parchment paper and grease the sides.
+Line two 8-inch springform pans with parchment paper and grease the sides to prevent sticking.

-3. Incorporate the almond flour, coconut flour, sweetener, cinnamon, and nutmeg until the batter looks smooth and creamy.
+Add the almond flour, coconut flour, sweetener, cinnamon, and nutmeg.
+Stir until the batter is smooth and well combined.

 Tips For Making The Best Keto Carrot Cake